mateusgamba/react-generate-app/README.md

-# Generate your React application without installing Node.js
+# Creating a React application without installing Node.js

-It is possible create a reactjs application without needing install the nodejs using docker
+It is possible create a Reactjs application without needing install the Node.js, you just need to have Docker installed.

 For this let's divide the process in 3 steps:

 1. Create a Docker image and push to dockerhub;
 2. Generate React application from the our Docker image;
-3. Run our application using `Dockerfile` and `docker-compose`
+3. Run our application using `Dockerfile` and `docker-compose`; that is Dockerize our React application

 ## 1st Step - Create Docker image